Rumors And Signs Point To Potential Meghan Markle Pregnancy

 “They wanted to hit the ground running after their marriage to focus on their charitable interests…she really is taking the new job part of her role seriously having meetings with palace staff and learning about the Commonwealth so she can support Harry in his new role as Commonwealth Youth Ambassador.”

-However, there is one last sign pointing towards a potential pregnancy, and this one is far more convincing.
-Daily Star recently reported that Meghan’s mother Doria has been taking newborn care classes.
+However, there is one last sign pointing toward a potential pregnancy, and this one is far more convincing.
+Daily Star recently reported that Meghan’s mother, Doria, has been taking newborn care classes.
 Sources say she has been receiving these lessons at home in order to avoid rousing suspicion.
 If this is true, it would make perfect sense that Doria was moving closer to be a nanny for the child.

 “Meghan wants to avoid hiring staff if possible once her first child arrives.
 The thought of having her mum move in with them and take on the role of baby nurse is the best possible solution to that.
 Even more so because it’s something Doria has always wanted to do anyway.
 She already specializes in prenatal yoga.”